BenKarmay/benkarmay.github.io/_posts/2023-02-27-VM-Template-Creation.md

 **Learn Linux TV** for their brilliant video series on PROXMOX (And so much more!)

 **Sheridan Computers** for an excellent video walk through of bare metal encrypted disk install of Kali Linux.

-This guide and workflow correlates to PROXMOX however the fundamental principles will be similar regardless of hypervisor.
-Cloning and template creation reference PVE (PROXMOX Virtual Environment) being the control centre API for admins and users encompassing access control, resource management, and the entirety of hypervisor features.
-UX will vary across hypervisors, but their features will be fairly consistent and recognizable.

-The Kali Linux example used in this article is a Debian based Linux distribution however Ubuntu and most other Linux based distros will be in the ballpark of this article's workflow.
-Non-Linux operating systems will adhere to the same principals highlighted in this article but implementation will vary.

-There are additional techniques for pre-configuring and automating virtual machine cloning and template creation that are well worth learning but they are out of scope for this article.